Scafell Pike Walk

 The wonderful Scafell Pike walk takes you to the highest peak in England and is much prettier and more interesting than the quicker route from Wasdale Head.
 This walk allows you to conquer England's highest mountain while enjoying breathtaking views of the Lake District.

 To get to the Scafell Pike walk trailhead, get yourself to Seathwaite, which is just over a 1.6km south of Seatoller.
 You can park on the verge along the road or in the car park at the farm.

 When Dry, no fog

 At car park at Farm

-Walk south between the buildings on the farm and then continue on an obvious track up the valley bottom.
+To start the Scafell Pike walk, head south between the buildings on the farm and then continue on an obvious track up the valley bottom.
 At 1.4km walk over a beautiful arched stone bridge.
-Immediately turn left and continue up the valley, initially along a stonewall on well-defined path.
+Immediately turn left and continue up the valley, initially along a stonewall on a well-defined path.

 At 2.4km from the start cross over a stream on a small wooden bridge and continue up the valley, going to the right of small knoll keeping the river on your right the entire way.